timosalm/tap-spring-developer-workshop/workshop/content/exercises/more-factors.md

 #### Factor 5: Build, release, run
 The **fifth factor** calls for the **strict separation between the build, release, and run stages**.
-As we already learned, in TAP uses [Cartographer](https://cartographer.sh) to construct a supply chain with build, release, and run stages.
+As we already learned, TAP uses [Cartographer](https://cartographer.sh) to construct a supply chain with build, release, and run stages.

 #### Factor 7: Port binding